raiden-network/spec/transport.rst

 Identity
 --------

 The identity verification MUST not be tied to Matrix identities.
-Even though Matrix provides identity server, it is a possible central point of failure.
-All state-changing messages passed between participants MUST be signed using privkey of the ethereum account, using Matrix only as a transport layer.
+Even though Matrix provides an identity server, it is a possible central point of failure.
+All state-changing messages passed between participants MUST be signed using the private key of the ethereum account, using Matrix only as a transport layer.

 The messages MUST be validated using ecrecover by receiving parties.

-The conventions below provides the means for the discovery process, and affects only the transport layer (thus not tying the whole stack to Matrix).
-It's enforced by the clients, and not a requirement enforced by the server.
+The conventions below provide the means for the discovery process, and affect only the transport layer (thus not tying the whole stack to Matrix).
+It's enforced by the clients, and is not a requirement enforced by the server.

-The matrix's ``userId`` (defined at registration time, in the form ``@<userId>:<homeserver_uri>``) is required to be ``@``, followed by the lowercased ethereum address of the node, possibly followed by a 4-bytes hex-encoded random suffix, separated from the address by a dot, and continuing with the domain/server uri, separated from the username by a colon.
+Matrix's ``userId`` (defined at registration time, in the form ``@<userId>:<homeserver_uri>``) is required to be an ``@``, followed by the lowercased ethereum address of the node, possibly followed by a 4-bytes hex-encoded random suffix, separated from the address by a dot, and continuing with the domain/server uri, separated from the username by a colon.

 This random suffix to the username serves to avoid a client being unable to register/join the network due to someone already having taken the canonical address on an open-registration server.
-It may be pseudo-randomly/deterministically generated from a secret known only by the account (e.g. a python's ``Random()`` generator initialized with secret derived from the user's privatekey).
+It may be pseudo-randomly/deterministically generated from a secret known only by the account (e.g. a python's ``Random()`` generator initialized with a secret derived from the user's privatekey).
 The same can be applied to the password generation, possibly including the server's URI on the generation process to avoid password-reuse.
 These conventions about how to determine the suffix and password can't be enforced by other clients, but may be useful to allow retrieval of credentials upon state-loss.

-As anyone can register any ``userId`` on any server, to avoid the need to process every invalid message, it's required that ``displayName`` (an attribute for every matrix-user) to be the signature of the full ``userId`` with the same ethereum key.
-This is just an additional layer of protection, as the state-changing messages have their signatures validated up in the stack.
+As anyone can register any ``userId`` on any server, to avoid the need to process every invalid message, it's required that ``displayName`` (an attribute for every matrix-user) is the signature of the full ``userId`` with the same ethereum key.
+This is just an additional layer of protection, as the state-changing messages have their signatures validated further up in the stack.

 Example: